Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Experiments

-Table~\ref{tab:diagnostic} shows the effectiveness of our core idea, which uses four different compositors with KL loss to address the triplet ambiguity problem.
+\textbf{Efficacy of Model Designs.} Table\!~\ref{tab:diagnostic} shows the effectiveness of our core idea, which uses four different compositors with KL loss to relieve the triplet ambiguity problem.
 We make three observations from the table.
-First, employing image-text compositors at other layers of the image encoder (\ie, $\mathcal{L}_{IT}^m$ in Eq.~\ref{eq:lossith}) can reduce the triplet ambiguity problem and improve the performance significantly ($77.35\% \rightarrow 79.63\%$ at R@50 metric).
+First, employing image-text compositors at other layers of the image encoder (\ie, $\mathcal{L}_{IT}^m$) can mitigate the triplet ambiguity problem and improve the performance significantly ($77.35\% \rightarrow 79.63\%$ at R@50 metric).
 This indicates that two image-text compositors can benefit from the interactions between the relative caption and different spatial information of the reference image.
-Second, adding a new compositor framework, text-image compositor, to this task (\ie, $\mathcal{L}_{TI}^m+\mathcal{L}_{TI}^h$ in Eq.~\ref{eq:losstim}\&\ref{eq:losstih}) can further improve the performance ($79.63\% \rightarrow 80.46\%$ at R@50 metric).
-This demonstrates the advantage of the novel text-image compositors.
-Third, applying an extra KL loss for the posterior probability from two image-text compositors ($\mathcal{L}_{KL}$ in Eq.~\ref{eq:losskl}) can enhance the performance notably ($80.46\% \rightarrow 81.32\%$ at R@50 metric).
-This suggests that the KL loss enables two image-text compositors to share and learn from their respective knowledge, thus minimizing the biases.
+Second, adding a new compositor module, text-image compositor, to this task (\ie, $\mathcal{L}_{TI}^m+\mathcal{L}_{TI}^h$) can further improve the performance ($79.63\% \rightarrow 80.46\%$ at R@50 metric).
+This demonstrates the advantage of auxiliary knowledge.
+Third, applying an extra KL loss for two image-text compositors ($\mathcal{L}_{KL}$) can enhance the performance notably ($80.46\% \rightarrow 81.32\%$ at R@50 metric).
+This suggests that the KL loss enables two image-text compositors to share their knowledge, thus minimizing the biases learned from noisy triplets.